This section describes how to declare HTML elements in templates.

 }

-attributes can also be set using a short-hand
+The id and class attributes can also be set using a short-hand

 notation similar to CSS query selectors: